MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr>
 <td>Specifications for Electronic reporting (ER) payment formats</td>
 <td>Currently, you must enter the payment format specifications manually.
 In a future update, you will be able to select payment format specifications in a list.
-The following payment specifications are curently supported per payment format.
+The following payment specifications are currently supported per payment format.
 <blockquote>[!NOTE] Values for these supported payment specifications are used as payment specification parameters on the <strong>Payment specification</strong> page for a selected method of payment.</blockquote>
 <p><strong>BTL91 for the Netherlands</strong></p>
 <table>